JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ## Create Framework from Template

-This query is used to create an empty framework (no groups or framework items).
-Visit the [security-policy-templates project](https://github.com/JupiterOne/security-policy-templates/tree/master/templates/standards) for templated JSON frameworks.
+This query creates an empty framework (no groups or framework items).
+See the [security-policy-templates project](https://github.com/JupiterOne/security-policy-templates/tree/master/templates/standards) for templated JSON frameworks.

 **Variables**